Research firms divide the software market into three tiers of ERP.

 Very large multinational corporations and governments use tier 1 ERPs built to handle operations at the largest scale.
 These ERPs can handle billions of transactions, customers/citizens, or products.
 They are the only tier of ERP that is run in data centres owned by the customer (on premises) as well as the cloud, usually to meet data governance.
 These ERPs are typically heavily customised to meet the unique needs of the customer.

-Tier 1 ERPs are a reminder that all ERPs used to be like this – enormously powerful yet also cumbersome, horrendously expensive and risky to implement.
+Tier 1 ERPs are a reminder that all ERPs used to be like this – enormously powerful yet also horrendously expensive and risky to implement.

 Examples: SAP, Oracle ERP, Microsoft Dynamics ERP Finance and Operations